Pon-Dinesh-kumar/100-days-of-front-end/log.md

 Thoughts: Excited to leverage the power of forms and validation to create interactive and user-friendly web applications.

 #100DaysOfCode #HTML #Forms #Validation #WebDevelopment

+## Day 53: Form Input Types and Sample Form

+- Explored different input types for HTML forms
+- Created a sample form in HTML and learned how to structure form elements

+Today's Progress: Explored form input types and created a sample form.

+Thoughts: Excited to dive deeper into form handling and data submission.

+#100DaysOfCode #HTML #WebDevelopment #Forms